Dog Bite Injury Liability and Lawsuits in Arizona

 One of the reasons that so many children are bitten is because of the awkward nature of their approach to dogs.
 When someone feels fear, a dog can sense that and will generally become fearful as well.
 Fear in a dog will usually lead to a dog bite, and dogs will instinctively attack a person's neck and face much as they would a more natural enemy.

-If you or someone you love has been harmed by a dog that was not properly restrained, you need to seek the help of experienced Arizona dog bite lawsuit attorneys who have been holding negligent owners accountable for many years.
+If you or someone you love has been harmed by a dog that was not properly restrained, you need to seek the help of experienced Phoenix injury attorneys who have been holding negligent owners accountable for many years.
 Contact Phillips Law Group today to schedule a free initial consultation.